 What is thrush in horses?

 Thrush is a bacterial disease of the hoof in which the frog horn slowly, also in symbiosis with fungi.
-It mainly affects the frog furrows and is usually caused by a combination of poor stall hygiene, moisture and prolonged shoeing periods. and excessive shoeing periods.
+It mainly affects the frog clefts and is usually caused by a combination of poor stall hygiene, moisture and prolonged shoeing periods. and excessive shoeing periods.

 Recognizing thrush - interpreting typical symptoms at an early stage